-Many people are additionally exposed to environmental toxins, overuse of alcohol and drugs, medications, poor eating habits and lack of exercise (or over-exercising).
-All these daily stressors create within us a state of chronic low energy.
+Many of us are additionally exposed to environmental toxins, overuse of alcohol and drugs, medications, poor eating habits and lack of exercise (or over-exercising).
+Often we use these as a way of coping with our stressful lives.

 1. Stress causing sleep disturbance

 Sleep disturbance is very common among Australians with 30 to 45% of us suffering from regular sleep disturbance, according to a 2016 report.
-For some people sleep disturbance is a result of being overcommitted to work, study or netflix, without enough hours in the day to sleep.
+Poor sleep can be a result of being overcommitted to work, study or netflix, without enough hours in the day for hitting the pillows.

-For many others, the worry about work, finances, relationships, global events and time pressures can stop them from getting a refreshing nights sleep.
-This means that around 30 to 45% of adults have low daytime energy levels caused by sleep disturbance.
+For many, worrying about work, finances, relationships, global events and time pressures can stop them from getting a refreshing nights sleep, often waking in the early hours of the morning with a busy mind.

 2. Stress disrupts cortisol levels

 The natural response to stress is to produce the hormones adrenalin and cortisol.
 In a healthy person, cortisol levels should peak in the morning and then fall at night.
-This cortisol rise and fall helps us to bounce out of bed feeling great in the morning, and then cortisol should drop in the afternoon to help us become sleepy at night.
+The rise of cortisol helps us to bounce out of bed feeling great in the morning, and then cortisol should drop in the afternoon to help us become sleepy at night.

 3. Stress lowers the nutrients available to make energy

-These days fight or flight is a constant state for many people and it diverts blood flow away from the digestive system to prioritise heart, lung and muscle function.
+Unfortunately, today 'fight or flight' is a constant state for many people.
+This condition of low level anxiety diverts blood flow away from the digestive system to prioritise heart, lung and muscle function.

-Many people suffer digestive symptoms due to stress: bloating, reflux, indigestion, pain, diarrhoea and constipation.
+Many people suffer bloating, reflux, indigestion, pain, diarrhoea and constipation.
+In approximately 60% of digestive cases in my clinic, we discover that the symptoms are strongly related to high stress levels and anxiety.
 These symptoms are an indicator that your digestion is compromised.
-In approximately 60% of digestive cases in my clinic, we discover that the symptoms are related to high stress levels and anxiety.

 4. Stress creates sugar cravings

-The problem is that the threat is not real, it's mostly in our head.
-The signal of threat is sent to our brain by the way we are breathing, the way we are holding our body, and the thoughts we are having.
+The problem is that the physical threat is not real, it's mostly in our mind.
+The signal of danger is sent to our brain by the way we are breathing, the way we are holding our body, and the thoughts we are having.
 Just think of the way you feel with a work deadline looming.

 A continual state of stress can cause blood sugar fluctuations, leading to cycles of sugar cravings.
-This is a double edged sword because the foods we crave when we need a sugar hit are not usually wholesome and dense in essential nutrients.
-More often we eat cake, chocolate and lollies and reach for soft drinks to pacify sugar cravings.
-These foods then contribute to the cycle of sugar cravings and low energy.
+This is a double edged sword because the foods we crave when we need a sugar hit are not usually wholesome or dense in essential nutrients.
+Most often we eat cake, chocolate and lollies, or reach for soft drinks to pacify sugar cravings.
+These foods then contribute to a cycle of sugar cravings and low energy.

-Over time this cycle of being stressed, craving sugar, and making poor food choices leads to weight gain and obesity.
+Over time, the cycle of stress, sugar craving and poor food choices leads to weight gain, obesity and chronic low energy.